Chile Chico

 The town is 6 km west of the border with Argentina and 8 km from the Argentine town of Los Antiguos, with which it is connected by a paved road.
 A car ferry connects the town with Puerto Ingeniero Ibáñez on the north shore of the lake.

-Since 2017 Chico Chico has produced the World's southernmost wine.
+Since 2017 Chile Chico has produced the world's southernmost wine.
 This wine is produced at the experimental vineyard of Undurraga that is part of Instituto de Investigación Agropecuaria.

 Climate

 Its rain shadow location gives Chile Chico a mediterranean climate (Köppen: Csb), unusually dry for its latitude with only half the rainfall of Balmaceda nearby and less than a tenth that received at many coastal locations in the Aisén region.
 Its moderate climate is sometimes compared to Middle Chile but is most similar to that of places like Sequim which lie in a similar westerly wind rain shadow.
 The record high is 36.4 C in January 2013 and the record low was -13.8 C in July 1982.